acemod/ACE3/docs/wiki/framework/frag-framework.md

 | ACE_frag_huge
 | ACE_frag_huge_HD

-The tinier the piece of fragmentation the shorter the distance of travel.
-The `_HD` variants are all even higher drag versions.
-Grenades generally should use the `_HD` variants.
+Tinier fragments do less damage, and generally correlate to lower mass fragments.
+The `_HD` variants are all higher drag versions.
+Higher drag version are useful for fragments that are irregular or would not fly very far.
 Experimentation here is important.

 ### 1.7 Ignore fragmentation